 - The Nationwide Emergency Department Sample (NEDS) tracks information about emergency department (ED) visits across the country.
 Information includes geographic characteristics, hospital characteristics, patient characteristics, and the nature of visits (e.g., common reasons for ED visits, acute and chronic conditions, and injuries). - The NEDS was constructed using the HCUP State Emergency Department Databases (SEDD) and the State Inpatient Databases (SID).
 The SEDD capture discharge information on ED visits that do not result in an admission (i.e., treat-and-release visits and transfers to another hospital).
-The SID contain information on patients initially seen in the emergency room and then admitted to the same hospital. - The NEDS is a publicly available database that can be purchased through the HCUP Central Distributor.
-Annual data files are available from 2006 to 2015. - There are 35 HCUP Partner organizations that contributed to the 2015 NEDS: AR, AZ, CA, CT, DC, FL, GA, HI, IA, IL, IN, KS, KY, MA, MD, ME, MN, MO, MT, NC, ND, NE, NJ, NV, NY, OH, RI, SC, SD, TN, TX, UT, VT, WI, and WY. - The NEDS describes 143 million ED visits for 2015, an exceptional resource for conducting research on high-profile emergent health delivery issues.
-One of the most distinctive features of the NEDS is its large sample size, which allows for analysis across hospital types and the study of relatively uncommon disorders and procedures. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.
+The SID contain information on patients initially seen in the emergency room and then admitted to the same hospital. - There are 37 HCUP Partner organizations that contributed to the 2016 NEDS: AR, AZ, CA, CT, DC, FL, GA, HI, IA, IL, IN, KS, KY, MA, MD, ME, MN, MO, MS, MT, NC, ND, NE, NJ, NV, NY, OH, OR, RI, SC, SD, TN, TX, UT, VT, WI, and WY.
+These States are geographically dispersed and account for 68.7 percent of the total U.S. resident population and 78.2 percent of all U.S. ED visits. - Unweighted, the NEDS contains data from 33 million ED visits in 2016.
+Weighted, the 2016 NEDS describes 145 million ED visits.
+One of the most distinctive features of the NEDS is its large sample size, which allows for analysis across hospital types and the study of relatively uncommon disorders and procedures.
+The NEDS is an exceptional resource for conducting research on high-profile emergent health delivery issues. - The NEDS is a publicly available database that can be purchased through the HCUP Central Distributor.
+Annual data files are available from 2006 to 2016. - Users must complete the HCUP Data Use Agreement Training Course prior to receiving the data.

-WHAT'S NEW IN THE 2015 NEDS?
+WHAT'S NEW IN THE 2016 NEDS?